aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 ## Introduction

 ### Overview
 This article describes the system requirements for BoAT Framework (C language version) on cellular modules.
 BoAT is an SDK that runs on the module's application processor.
 For the cellular module with an OpenCPU, BoAT is linked and called by the application as a library.
-For cellular modules without OpenCPU,BoAT APIs will be wrapped into AT commands to works fine in host MCUs.
+For cellular modules without OpenCPU, BoAT APIs will be wrapped into AT commands to work properly in host MCUs.

 ### Abbreviated Terms
 |Term   |Explanation                                            |